-3. The L-G Graph
+2.2.
+THE L-G GRAPH

 The L-G graph is capable of describing with accuracy and robustness the features contained in an image.
-The local (LG) region graph, the skeleton graph (SG) and the global (GG) image graph components are described below.
+It consists of two parts.
+The local (LG) region graph and the global (GG) image graph.
+A brief description is provide bellow.